Traveling Cable Hand Warmers

 Round 13: P2, [k3, p4, k3] 3 times, p2, [k2, p2] 5 times, k14, p2, k2.

-Turn the work so the wrong side is facing you and cable cast on 2 stitches.
+Turn work so wrong side is facing you and cable cast on 2 stitches.

-Turn the work so the right side is facing you, and working into the next stitch on the left needle, p2, k2.
+Turn work so right side is facing you, and working into next stitch on left needle, p2, k2.
 [60 stitches]

 Round 1: P2, [k3, p4, k3] 3 times, [p2, k2] 7 times.